michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.2.2 =
+- Changed the minimum required cache duration to `600`.
 - Changed the Found Items field in the URL unit definition page to display Not Found message for finding no item.

 = 3.2.1 - 12/04/2015 =